codacy/chart/docs/infrastructure/eks-quickstart.md

 2. Take note of the value of `state_bucket_name` in the output of the command.

-3. Edit the `main/config.tf` and `setup/config.tf` files and follow the instructions included in the comments to set the name of the Amazon S3 bucket created above and enable the use of the backend in those infrastructure stacks.
+3. Edit the `main/config.tf` file and follow the instructions included in the comments to set the name of the Amazon S3 bucket created above and enable the use of the backend in those infrastructure stacks.

 ## 3. Create a vanilla Amazon EKS cluster